Research

 I have research interests in several aspects of W.E.B.
 DuBois’ thought, especially his social science.

 Here are the full texts of several of DuBois' works, especially as they pertain to his research methods and the results of his scholarly efforts.
 The texts are located on this web site.
-Some will contain a set of never-quite-finished commentaries by me: something new is always to be discovered, analyzed, andre/interpreted -- not necessarily in that order.
+Some will contain a set of never-quite-finished commentaries by me: something new is always to be discovered, analyzed, andre/interpreted —not necessarily in that order.

+I have published several academic articles on W.E.B.
+DuBois.
 On my Bio page I have included a few links to my own research pieces on DuBois.

 "The Study of the Negro Problems" (1898)